Version 19 Nov 2018

-We have a 2-stage complaints process.
-At each stage it will help us to resolve your complaint quickly if you can give us as much clear detail as possible, including any documents and correspondence and stating that you are making a complaint in line with our policy.
+We have a 1-stage complaints process which will help us to resolve your complaint quickly if you can give us as much clear detail as possible, including any documents and correspondence and stating that you are making a complaint in line with our policy.

-This is the first opportunity for the department to resolve a complainant’s dissatisfaction, and the majority of complaints will be resolved at this stage.
+Once we receive a complaint, it is an opportunity for the department to resolve a complainant’s dissatisfaction and the majority of complaints will be resolved straight away.
 In the first instance, we will try to get your complaint resolved by the Head or Director of the area or team against whom the complaint has been made.
 Upon receipt of your complaint we will contact the relevant team Head or Director and ask them to deal with your complaint.

-If you are dissatisfied with this response, you may request a review by the Chief Operating Officer of the company.
-This request should be sent to the Complaints Department at the address given above.
+However, if you are dissatisfied with this response, you may request a review by the Financial Ombudsman.
+This request should be sent to the address given further on in this policy.

 Timescales for handling a complaint

-Stage 1 – target within 15 business days, PDS2 maximum business 35 days
+Target within 15 business days, PDS2 maximum 35 business days

 - acknowledgement within 5 business days